CLPeh/promotion-tool-example/src/unit-testing.md

 # Unit Testing

 Do the unit testing based on [AAA Testing Structure](https://www.c-sharpcorner.com/UploadFile/dacca2/fundamental-of-unit-testing-understand-aaa-in-unit-testing/)
-- Arrange: initialize data (map value into request)
+- Arrange: initialize data (map value into request, do the necessary setup of the test)
-- Act: execute function (run method)
+- Act: execute function (do the actual unit testing and the result will be obtained from the test application)
-- Assert: compare result with expectation
+- Assert: check and verify the returned result with expected results

 ## Test Case
 **CreatePromotion**